drakkan/sftpgo/README.md

 - Per user maximum concurrent sessions.
 - Per user permissions: list directories content, upload, overwrite, download, delete, rename, create directories, create symlinks can be enabled or disabled.
 - Per user files/folders ownership: you can map all the users to the system account that runs SFTPGo (all platforms are supported) or you can run SFTPGo as root user and map each user or group of users to a different system account (*NIX only).
-- Configurable custom commands and/or HTTP notifications on upload, download, delete or rename.
+- Configurable custom commands and/or HTTP notifications on files upload, download, delete, rename and on users add, update and delete.
 - Automatically terminating idle connections.
 - Atomic uploads are configurable.
 - Optional SCP support.